MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/excludeattributes.md

 |name|
 |age|

-### I can use an ExcludeAttributes operation when extending an entity
+### Using the ExcludeAttributes operation when extending an entity

 If we have an entity that extends another entity, we can use ExcludeAttributes to filter out certain attributes that are inherited from the entity we are extending from.